skaiser/mediaquery.js/README.md

 - TODO - Add tests
 - TODO - Add "if" condition for calling init so tests can delay calling it
 - TODO - document need to call init from a test
-- TODO - Document why using <script> as the element can append to <head>, doesn't have a height or width by default, etc
-- TODO - Test whether using <script> actually works in all browsers with media queries
-- TODO - document why you would do device width check in getWidth methods

 ## Resources